PixMusicaX/Sem5IOT/SOFTWARE_LAB/library_system/Readme.md

 ## FAQs:

-### Bro where is the Output?
+### 1. Bro where is the Output?

-Check that "output da.docx".
+A. Check that "output da.docx".

-### Bro what nonsense file structure is this?
+### 2. Bro what nonsense file structure is this?
 Order???

-Check that "systummmm.css".
+A. Check that "systummmm.css".

-### Bro where is styles.css?
+### 3. Bro where is styles.css?

-Honestly, you wanna write more?
+A. Honestly, you wanna write more?